* CEFC had 60 bln yuan in debt - Ye said in interview last year

 * CEFC has amassed assets in Czech Republic, Chad and UAE

-* News of probe comes after Beijing seizes control of Anbang (Updates to add detail throughout)
+* News of probe comes after Beijing seizes control of Anbang (Adds background on Ye in para 24-27)

-Ye Jianming was taken in for questioning this year, the person said without saying which authorities were involved or whether the probe was continuing.
+Ye Jianming, who founded the company in 2002, was taken in for questioning this year, the person said without saying which authorities were involved or whether the probe was continuing.
 The person declined to be identified because of the sensitivity of the matter.

-CEFC China Energy, which is focused on energy and other investments abroad, has transformed from a niche fuel trader into a rapidly growing oil and finance conglomerate, with assets across the world and an ambition to become one of China's energy giants.
+In just a few years, CEFC China Energy transformed from a niche fuel trader into a rapidly growing oil and finance conglomerate, with assets across the world and an ambition to become one of China's energy giants.
 It agreed in September to buy a 14.16 percent stake in Rosneft for $9.1 billion.

-Aside from its energy assets stretching from Chad to the United Arab Emirates to Kazakhstan, it has also invested in a series of Czech companies, including real estate, a brewing group, a football stadium and an airline, with the apparent backing of Chinese and Czech political leaders.
+Aside from its energy assets stretching from Chad to the United Arab Emirates to Kazakhstan, it has also invested in a series of Czech companies.
+It has made investments there including real estate, a brewing group, a football stadium and an airline, with the apparent backing of Chinese and Czech political leaders.

 The investigation casts further doubt on the timing of the completion of the Rosneft deal.

-Company executives had initially said the deal to close early this year.
+CEFC China Energy executives had initially said the deal would close early this year.

 CEFC China Energy's debt and lack of transparency over its ownership and financing have drawn scrutiny among international bankers and some regulators.